 - In a small bowl combine flour, cacao, salt and baking soda

-- In a large bowl using an electric hand mixer, blend eggs, oil, agave and vanilla
+- In a large bowl using an electric hand blender, blend eggs, oil, agave and vanilla

 - Add dry ingredients into large bowl and continue to blend

-- Oil (2) 9-inch round cake pans and dust with coconut flour
+- Oil (2) 9 inch springform pans and dust with coconut flour

 - Remove from oven, allow to cool completely then remove from pans